-There is no withholding tax on dividends, interest and royalties paid by a Hungarian company to a foreign company.
+There is no withholding tax on dividends, interest, and royalties paid by a Hungarian company to a foreign company.
 Hungary has a wide international treaty network with more than 80 treaties on the avoidance of double taxation.
+However, the United States-Hungary tax treaty has been terminated as of 2024.